jakub3704/Brighty-List-FE/README.md

 App is running on http://localhost:4200/

 # Introduction
-Bright list is a project that allows users to create list of their task and set reminders for those task.
+Brighty list is a project that allows users to create list of their task and set reminders for those task.
 User can mark task for auto completion on end date time or manual completion.